 Strathcona Lodge is perfectly positioned for exploring further afield.
 Overnight and multi-day kayak and canoe trips leave right from our Waterfront Centre down Upper Campbell Lake, Buttle Lake or across to the Elk River Delta.
 The Brewster Lake Canoe Circuit is a short drive away.
 Trail heads to overnight and longer backpack trips into the Island Mountains are a 20 minute drive.
 Crest Creek Crags’ excellent and beginner friendly rock climbing cliffs are just down the road.
 Whitewater paddling programs take place in Campbell River and Gold River, 40 minutes away.
 Lastly, Nootka Sound, on the west coast of Vancouver Island is only two hours away for sea kayaking adventures.

 Part of the adventure of a Strathcona Park Lodge vacation is getting here.
-All routes are incredibly scenic and interesting in themselves.
+All routes are very scenic and interesting in themselves.

 How to get to Strathcona Park Lodge from Campbell River, Vancouver Island and Vancouver and the Lower Mainland.

-The Lodge, as it’s affectionately known, is forty minutes by car south west of Campbell River, close to the geographic centre of Vancouver Island.
-It sits just outside of Strathcona Provincial Park on Upper Campbell Lake and is ideally situated for exploring this exciting and secluded area of Vancouver Island.
+The Lodge, as it’s affectionately known, is forty minutes by road southwest of Campbell River, close to the geographic centre of Vancouver Island.
+The Lodge sits just 10 km east of Strathcona Provincial Park on Upper Campbell Lake and is ideally situated for exploring this exciting and secluded area of Vancouver Island.

-From the Campbell River airport and areas south: Do not cross the Campbell River.
-From Highway 19 the Inland Island Highway or 19A the Old Island Highway follow the signs to Gold River and Highway 28, the Gold River Highway.
-This leads west out of town, following the Campbell River before climbing a long hill.
-Drive for about 40 minutes, 42 kilometres, to Strathcona Park Lodge, right on the side of the highway.
+From the Campbell River airport and areas south: From Highway 19 (the Inland Island Highway) or 19A the Old Island or coastal Highway, follow the signs to Gold River taking Highway 28, also known as the Gold River Highway, west out of Campbell River.

 Getting to Campbell River

 Campbell River is easily accessible by road and air.

-Air: Central Mountain Air, Pacific Coastal Airlines and Air Canada all have regularly scheduled flights from Vancouver to Campbell River.
-The Comox Airport, 40 minutes by car further south, is also serviced by WestJet with daily non-stop service from Calgary and Edmonton and connections across Canada.
+Air: Central Mountain Air and Pacific Coastal Airlines both have regularly scheduled flights from Vancouver to the Campbell River Airport.
+Further south, the Comox Airport, (40 minutes by car) is serviced by WestJet with regularly scheduled service from Calgary and Edmonton and connections across Canada.
 Both airports have rental cars.